Studying Process Engineering and Energy Process Engineering

 Bachelor’s degree programmes

-Process Engineering with 3 specializations
+Process Engineering with 3 specialisations

 • General Process Engineering